 - Login to Facebook

-- Go to General Account Settings.
+- Go to Settings and Privacy.

 - Edit as necessary.
 Note that you can select how widely you want information to be shared, from “Public” to “Only Me.”
 You can also completely remove access for apps.